KRitter90/KRitter90.github.io/README.md

       <h2> Inside the second section, I should write again a header: h2 </h2>
       <p> Here, I will also add a paragraph.
 So why am I doing all of this?
         There are so many ways to learn new things for free.
         I think that is super fun.
+Here I will break the line:
       <br> When breaking a line, no ending tag is needed.
 It works just like this.
         So Let's say I want to write even more and make the reader put some extra focus on the next line.
 What will happen if I add a "hr"?
       <hr> The hr also does not require any ending tag.
 So what is the difference between "br" and "hr"?